Correlation between the first-reaction time and the acquired boundary local time: Theoretical results

-is actually the joint probability density of $\ell_\tau$ and $\tau$.
+In fact, once the random threshold $\hat{\ell}$ is selected with the density $\psi(\ell)$, the first-reaction time is chosen with the density $U(\ell,t|\x_0)$.
+The product in Eq. (\ref{eq:Pjoint}) simply reflects that the threshold was supposed to be independent of the diffusive dynamics (and thus of the confining domain); in this way, the threshold characterizes exclusively the chemical kinetics on the reactive region.
 This conceptually important extension of $U(\ell,t|\x_0)$ was unnoticed in previous works, and presents one of the main results of this paper.
-In particular, $H_q(t|\x_0)$ is the marginal probability density of $\tau$, whereas $q e^{-q\ell}$ is the marginal probability density of $\ell_\tau = \hat{\ell}$.
+Note that the (marginal) probability density of $\tau$ is obtained by integrating $\mathcal{P}(\ell,t|\x_0)$ over $\ell$, whereas the (marginal) probability density of $\ell_\tau$ is obtained by integrating over $t$, which expectedly yields $\psi(\ell)$ due to the normalization of $U(\ell,t|\x_0)$:

+In the following, we focus on the most common scenario of a partially reactive region with a constant reactivity $\kappa = qD$, for which $\psi(\ell) = q e^{-q\ell}$.
+In this case, the probability density of the first-reaction time, denoted as $H_q(t|\x_0)$, turns out to be proportional to the Laplace transform of $U(\ell,t|\x_0)$ with respect to $\ell$:

-For any integer $m>0$, one can express the $m$th moment of the first-reaction time as:
+For any integer $m>0$, one can express the $m$th-order moment of the first-reaction time as: